Patient portal: Future

-E-visits (remote use of medical services) may soon become one of the most commonly used options of patient portals.
+E-visits (remote use of medical services) may soon become one of the most commonly used patient portal features.
 The most likely demographic for uptake of e-visits are patients who live in remote rural areas, far from clinical services.
-An Internet session would be much cheaper and more convenient than traveling a long distance, especially for simple questions or minor medical complaints.
+A telehealth visit would be much cheaper and more convenient than traveling a long distance, especially for simple questions or minor medical complaints.

-Providing a route that does not require in-person patient visits to a clinic may potentially benefit both patients and providers.
+Providing a route that does not require in-person patient clinic visits may potentially benefit both patients and providers.
 Many organizations find that overall utilization drops when e-visits are implemented, in some places by as much as 25%.
-This makes e-visits a very interesting proposition for insurance companies, although few actually re-imburse for them currently.
-E-visits, with the proper functionality, also allow the patient to update their allergies, vital signs, and history information.
+This makes e-visits a very interesting proposition for insurance companies, although few actually reimburse for them currently.
+With proper functionality, E-visits also allow the patient to update their allergies, vital signs, and history information.

+The utility of patient portals can be expanded to cover other purposes as well.
+For example, health systems can use the patient portal to disseminate education materials to patients.
+The incorporation of AI chatbots within the patient portals are also being explored.

 Vendors

-Some vendors, such as athenahealth, Epic Systems and Cerner offer patient portals as one module of a complete Electronic Health Record (EHR) system.
+Some vendors, such as athenahealth, Epic Systems, and Cerner offer patient portals as one module of a complete electronic health record (EHR) system.
 Other vendors, such as Allscripts and Medfusion, offer patient portals that can be integrated with any EHR.

 Recent market surveys have highlighted best of breed, or applications that excel at one or two functions, are losing ground to portals provided by large vendors.
 While best of breed portals are better equipped for interoperability, portals supplied by larger vendors may be overall better equipped to handle the patient engagement requirements of Meaningful Use Stage 2.